mvma0072/HeyDay/README.md

 > You can learn more in this link: https://sga.auburn.edu/hey-day/

 This code is an interactive code to celebrate the "Hey Day".
 When executed, it will ask to write your name.
-After this requisite be done, it will run a script Hey, with a variable that is your name: "Hey (name) "
+After this requisite be done, it will run a script sayng "Hey, with a variable that is your name" : "Hey (name) "